NFL on Christmas Day: Early years

 In the earliest days of professional football, the season typically ended near the end of November (marquee games were often played on Thanksgiving) or in the first week of December, depending on the team; exhibition games would then be held in the winter.
 Once league schedules were standardized in the 1930s, the NFL Championship Game was typically held in mid-December.
 The 1943 NFL Championship Game, played on December 26 of that year because of scheduling complications brought on by World War II, was the first regulation NFL game to be played on or after Christmas.

-From 1943 until the 1970 AFL-NFL Merger, the NFL regular season usually ended in mid-December, with the NFL Championship Game being held on the Sunday two weeks later.
-If that Sunday fell on Christmas Day December 25, the league preferred to move it to the following day, Monday, December 26; this rescheduling occurred for both the 1955 and the 1960 championship games.
+From 1943 until the 1970 AFL–NFL Merger, the NFL regular season usually ended in mid-December, with the NFL Championship Game being held on the Sunday two weeks later.
+If that Sunday fell on Christmas Day, December 25, the league preferred to move it to the following day, Monday, December 26; this rescheduling occurred for both the 1955 and the 1960 championship games.

 The American Football League (AFL) compensated differently: the 1960 championship game was moved back by a full week, being played on New Year's Day 1961, with Christmas Sunday being an off-week.
 (The NFL's 1966 championship game was also held on Sunday, January 1, 1967, two weeks after the end of the regular season.)
-New Year's Day was an available day since the college bowl games are moved back to Monday, January 2 in years in which January 1 falls on a Sunday.
-The AFL had scheduled the 1966 championship game for Monday afternoon December 26, but when the two leagues agreed to merge in 1970 and play a "World Championship game" starting with the 1966 season, the AFL game was moved back to Sunday, January 1.
+New Year's Day was an available day since the college bowl games are moved back to Monday, January 2, in years in which January 1 falls on a Sunday.
+The AFL had scheduled the 1966 championship game for Monday afternoon, December 26, but when the two leagues agreed to merge in 1970 and play a "world Championship game" starting with the 1966 season, the AFL game was moved back to Sunday, January 1.

-1971 Divisional Playoffs
+1971 divisional playoffs

 The first NFL games actually played on December 25 came after the merger, during the 1971–72 NFL playoffs.
-The first two games of the Divisional Playoff Round were held on Christmas Day; the first of these was between the Dallas Cowboys and the Minnesota Vikings, while the second of the two contests played that afternoon, the Miami Dolphins versus the Kansas City Chiefs, wound up being the longest game in NFL history.
+The first two games of the divisional playoff round were held on Christmas Day; the first of these was between the Dallas Cowboys and the Minnesota Vikings, while the second of the two contests played that afternoon, the Miami Dolphins versus the Kansas City Chiefs, wound up being the longest game in NFL history.
 Because of the length of the latter game, the NFL received numerous complaints, reportedly due to the fact that it caused havoc with Christmas dinners around the nation.
 The NFL also came under fire from some quarters for intruding on a traditional religious and family holiday, and a Kansas state legislator proposed a bill to ban the scheduling of future games on December 25.
 As a result, the NFL decided to not schedule any Christmas Day games for the next 17 seasons.